dobesv/planout-ts/README.md

 # PlanOut

 [PlanOut](http://facebook.github.io/planout/) is a system designed by Facebook to assist in running experiments in applications.
-This can be used to build your own A/B testing system.
+This can be used to build your own A/B testing or gradual/partial feature rollout system.

-This project is a TypeScript (and JavaScript) implemenation of PlanOut.
+This project is a TypeScript/JavaScript implemenation of PlanOut.

-To run an A/B test or other experiment, you use the library to select values/variants deterministically based on the a user ID or client ID.
+To run an A/B test or other experiment, you use the library to select values/variants deterministically based on the a user ID, client ID, or other factors.

 This can also be used to rollout a feature to a subset of users and see whether they experience additional errors as a result.